 Work on this tenement has been restricted to Literature reviews for previous work and data entry of some of this information into GIS databases.
-BLEG & LAG soil samples over the tenement can be seen in Figure 2, however due to the extent of black soil cover it is uncertain how effective these methods have been at identifying any underlying mineralisation.
+LAG and stream sediment samples can be seen within the tenement area.
+Some of the stream sediment anomalies will be followed up.
 Vehicle traverses have been undertaken to assess the access to the area, which was deemed to be reasonable for dry season access.

 Magnetics and Radiometrics data has been reprocessed and reinterpreted to follow regional structures, which are seen to be fluid conduits for mineralisation within the region.
-This data is presented in Figure 2.
+This data is presented in Figure 2 with geology overlain.